UE and VR Development Technical Notes

 Function Requires A World Context.

-The generated C++ code is as follows (removing excess parts, all the code can be viewed here):
+The generated C++ code is as follows (removing redundant parts; full code can be found here):

 1